edomil90/edomil90.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research Associate at the German Aerospace Center (DLR)
+I am currently a Postodoctoral Research Associate at [Freiburg Center for Interactive Materials and Bioinspired Technologies](https://www.fit.uni-freiburg.de/)